m

 Add Bifrost 2 or Modius for digital duties, and a Vidar or Aegir as a speaker amp, and Lyr+ is the heart of a full system, ready for headphones, speakers, and both analog and digital sources.
 You can even turn off Lyr+’s preamp outs, if you just want to listen to headphones.

-By “designed and built in California" this is what we mean: the vast majority of the total production cost of Lyr+—chassis, boards, transformers, assembly, etc—goes to US companies manufacturing in the US.
-Our chassis are made minutes from our facility.
-Our PCBs are done just over the hill from us, or done in NorCal.
-Our transformers are also made in California.
-You get the picture.
+By “designed and built in the USA" this is what we mean: the vast majority of the total production cost of Lyr—chassis, boards, assembly, etc—goes to US companies manufacturing in the US.
+Our chassis and transformers are made in California.
+Our PCBs are made in California or Nevada, and it all comes together in our San Antonio facility.

 Solid State Mode, Low Gain